fstarlike/wp-git-manager/SECURITY.md

 ## Overview

-WP Git Manager is a WordPress plugin that provides Git repository management functionality.
+WP Repo Manager is a WordPress Plugin that provides Git repository management functionality.
 This document outlines the security measures implemented and explains why certain security decisions were made.

 ## Security Features